How to Create and Stick to Your Holiday Budget

 Repeat it with me: Not this year.

 Did you actually say it out loud?
 Did you actually mean it?
-If not, let’s try it out a third time just to make sure.
+If not, let’s try it out for a third time just to make sure.

 NOT THIS YEAR.